 We can mistrust the People and entrust some elite minority instead (an information elite).
 It should remain disinterested, artificially hyper-educated, supremely class-conscious and well adapted to run a military dictatorship whenever it feels the need and can justify it with enough war propaganda.
 Without finding anything wrong in that.

 Then they will have to arm some minority police or paramilitary (a battle elite) to enforce their illegitimate leadership.
-Thereafter, they can ruin us by paying it more than generously so that it will cause as little damage as possible; or let it run riot on the cheap, destroy society and the environment for short-term profit.
+Thereafter, they can ruin us by paying it more than generously so that it will cause the least damage possible; or let it run riot on the cheap, demolish society and the environment for short-term profit.

 In either case, the nastier the battle elite, the safer the information elite feels—even though reality dictates exactly the opposite: less aggression, more security.